AresKong/MiniSQL/README.md

 # MiniSQL
-The project of Database System Design
+The project of Database System Design -- a CLI MiniSQL
-A CLI MiniSQL